adri567/CheesyChart/README.md

 chartLineColorOnHigh: Color = .green // Chart color if the price goes up

-lineChartColorOnLow: Color = .red // Chart color if the price goes down
+chartLineColorOnLow: Color = .red // Chart color if the price goes down

 chartLineWidth: CGFloat = 2 // Width of the chart line